 Some of the challenges that educators face when teaching problem-solving is the developing cognitive skills in children that may prevent them from understanding specific concepts.
 The absence of background knowledge to solve a particular problem also hinders the process.
 In addition, children tend to have limited attention affecting their focus on solving a complex problem.
 Finally, a lack of appropriate materials and resources can also challenge teaching problem-solving.

 Problems are a part of life, and the sooner children learn to tackle them, the better.
-Problem-solving for kids is an important skill because it helps them cope with everyday difficulties, challenges them to think differently, and learn more critical thinking skills.
+Problem-solving for kids is an important life skill that helps them cope with everyday difficulties, challenges them to think differently, and learn more critical thinking skills.
 You may teach problem-solving skills to your children by encouraging them to share their problems, driving them to find their answers, or setting a good example.
 You can also involve them in problem-solving activities, such as puzzles, scavenger hunts, and mazes.
-Your focused efforts will help your children grow independent and confident in their problem structuring skills.
+Your focused efforts will help your children grow independent and confident in their problem-structuring skills.

 Infographic: “IDEALS” – A Method Of Problem Solving